 In laboratories, scientists utilize various tools to cultivate and study tiny living organisms, including bacteria and cells.
-Two of the most common tools are Petri dishes and flasks.
+Two of the most common tools are culture vessels and flasks.
 Both are used to culture microorganisms, but they serve different purposes and are most effective in specific situations.

 Today, we will explain the differences between Petri dishes and flasks.
 We will focus on their uses, types, and how they compare in lab work.
 Whether you’re growing bacteria or studying cells, understanding these tools can help you choose the right one for your experiment.